 The emerging and growth-leading economies (EAGLEs) are elected every year by the BBVA Research, based on how their performance contributes to global growth.
-In order to do this, it is important to analyze their economic relevance and performance compared to the entire set of developed countries.
-Currently, there are nine countries qualified as EAGLEs such as: China, India, Indonesia, Brazil, Russia, Korea, Turkey, Mexico, and Taiwan.
-In addition, within the group of key emerging countries complementing the above, there is a group known as "Nest" ("Nest" of EAGLE economies) which consists of 14 countries, and it is expected that - together with the EAGLE countries - they will contribute 73% to global growth between 2013 and 2022.
-Peru is part of this group of "Nest" countries, with a growth over and above the forecast for this group of countries.
+In order to do this, it is important to analyze their economic relevance and performance compared to the developed economies.
+Currently, there are nine economies qualified as EAGLEs such as: China, India, Indonesia, Brazil, Russia, Korea, Turkey, Mexico and Taiwan.
+In addition, within the group of key emerging economies complementing the above, there is a group known as "Nest" ("Nest" of EAGLEs) which consists of 14 economies, and it is expected that together with the EAGLEs- they will contribute 73% to global growth between 2013 and 2022.
+Peru is part of "Nest", with a growth over and above the forecast for this group.
 Worth noting is the average annual growth projected for Peru up to 2023, which is 5.4%.